 You may not be able to smell or see changes in your food that contains bacteria so be on the safe side and dispose of expired food.
 Be alert to foods that have been recalled and never use them.

 Use these tips to stay safe in the kitchen.
 People with diabetes are more at risk for infections so be cautious and stay healthy!

-Always feel free to email me your questions at RKleinman@adwdiabetes.com if you would like to share them with ADW diabetes
+Have a question or comment?
+Post below or email me at [email protected] if you would like to share them with ADW diabetes.

 NOTE: Consult your Doctor first to make sure my recommendations fit your special health needs.